 Stopping the use of Opana can result in serious withdrawal symptoms.
 Hence, it is important to find a comprehensive drug and alcohol rehabilitation center where the addict would find the most effective treatment for Opana addiction.
 Opana withdrawal symptoms may be any of the following: vomiting, diarrhea, anorexia, anxiety, restlessness, irritability, runny nose, sweating, chills, muscle pains, backaches, dilated pupils, insomnia, increased blood pressure, yawning, weakness, lacrimation, increased heart or respiratory rate, abdominal cramps, joint pain, and other symptoms.
 Once the addict feels withdrawal symptoms, the safest thing to do is to seek help at Opana drug rehab centers.

 Withdrawal from Opana usually last up to seven days, but symptoms can start within hours of the last dose.
 The peak of Opana withdrawal typically occurs on the second day.
 Withdrawal from Opana can take severe forms, making it dangerous to attempt detox at home.
 Restore Drug Treatment LA provides a 24/7 supervision of clients during the process of Opana withdrawal.
 Our specialists help to manage the side effects, relieve discomfort and pain, and ensure safety during the withdrawal process.
-Talking to a trained detox medical professional is the right step towards choosing the appropriate Opana addiction treatment program.
+Talking to a trained detox clinical professional is the right step towards choosing the appropriate Opana addiction treatment program.
 Call Restore Drug Rehab LA to get the advice you need now.

 The growing number of consequences that stem from Opana abuse can trigger stronger feelings of anxiety and depression, which will potentially lead to the development of a mental illness.
 When a mental illness co-occurs with drug addiction, it is known as a dual diagnosis.
 Because co-existing disorders are all too common in those who enter rehab, Restore Drug Treatment Center offers a variety of dual diagnosis treatment centers.
 Dual diagnosis programs available in Opana addiction treatment at Restore include: